Professor Peter Scarborough

 Professor of Population Health

-Pete leads the Diet, Data and Interventions Group in NDPH.
+Pete leads the Sustainable Healthy Food Group in NDPHCS at the University of Oxford and is a fellow of the Oxford Martin School.
 His research focusses on evaluating population approaches to increase the uptake of healthy, sustainable diets.
 This includes influences of food choice, including food price, food labelling, marketing of foods and food accessibility.

 Pete has given evidence to the Health Select Committee enquiry on childhood obesity and has sat on expert advisory groups for Public Health England.
 He was a panel member for the cross-research council Global Food Security programme, and is chair of the steering committee for the NIHR-funded WRAPPED project.

-Pete has worked in NDPH in various capacities since 2003.
+Pete has worked at the University of Oxford in various capacities since 2003.
 He received a DPhil in public health in 2009 for a thesis investigating geographic variations in coronary heart disease rates in England.
-Pete studied mathematics at undergraduate level.

 Recent publications